COVID Guidelines and Information

 The Indiana Department of Health has established a color-coded county map that measures weekly cases per 100,000 residents and the seven-day positivity rate for all tests completed.
 Each county is assigned a color based on the average of scores for the two metrics.
 The map is updated each Wednesday.

-Currently, Hamilton County is in the red category.
+Currently, Hamilton County is in the yellow category.

-Click here for more information on Fishers' mandates.
+Click here for the most up-to-date information on Fishers' mandates.